Henry Flad: Civil War

-In April 1863, under Colonel William W. Wright he had charge of the repairs of the Memphis and Charleston Railroad at Memphis, Grand Junction, Jackson, and Columbus.
+In April 1863, under Colonel William W. Wright he was in charge of the repairs of the Memphis and Charleston Railroad at Memphis, Grand Junction, Jackson, and Columbus.
 In October of the same year he was employed in repairing the same railroad east of Corinth under General Sherman and was with him at Cherokee, Bear Creek and Iuka in northern Mississippi.

-Meantime he had been promoted, November 17, 1862, to the rank of Major, July 30, 1863, to that of Lieutenant Colonel, and October 16, 1863, to that of Colonel.
-On January 1, 1864, at Nashville, Tennessee, he was transferred as Colonel to the First Regiment of Engineers Missouri Volunteers, a new regiment formed by the consolidation of the former engineer regiment and the Twenty-fifth Missouri Infantry.
-During the summer of 1864, again under Colonel Wright, he was engaged in completing the Nashville and Northwestern Rail road from Nashville to Johnsonville and in constructing defensive works.
-In August he was ordered to Atlanta, Georgia, and served here and in this neighborhood until about the first of November, his last work being the construction of a new line of fortifications at Atlanta.
+On 1 January, 1864, at Nashville, he was transferred to the 1st Regiment Missouri Volunteer Engineers, now as a Colonel.
+In the summer of 1864, under Colonel Wright, he was tasked with completing the Nashville and Northwestern Railroad from Nashville to Johnsonville and in constructing defensive works.
+In August, he was ordered to Atlanta, and served here until the first of November, constructing a new line of fortifications at Atlanta.
+On 12 November 1864, Henry Flad was discharged from command after his term in service has expired.

-At this time the term of enlistment of seven companies expired.
-The command of the remaining five companies, then under the army regulations, devolved upon the Lieutenant Colonel, and the Colonel was mustered out November 12, 1864, at Nashville, Tennessee.
-His term of service had been three years and six months, during which time with not more than a week's leave of absence he had been constantly in the field.
-Through it all he was never sick, wounded, or captured.